strapi/strapi/docs/docs/docs/01-core/content-manager/02-layouts.md

   - list-view
 ---

-Layouts are fundamental to how the CM renders it's list & edit views.
+Layouts are fundamental to how the CM renders its list & edit views.
 The edit view's layout can be manipulated via plugins using the `'Admin/CM/pages/EditView/mutate-edit-view-layout'` hook.
 Meanwhile the list view can currently only have table columns injected.

 ## What is a layout?